South Africa - Animal Rescue and Veterinary Shelter

 - Compassion for animals

-- Desire to make an impact on local communities and in-need animals
+- Desire to make an impact on local communities and animals